 Which cover should I choose?

-All polypropylene covers are the same fabric.
-Size, shape, and drawstring differ by item.
-This size chart will help you decide the right cover for you.
+All of our frost blankets are made of polypropylene, but the size, shape, and drawstring differ by item.
+This size chart will help you decide which frost cover is right for you.

-Can the fabric covers be left on plants during the day?
+Can the frost covers be left on plants during the day?

 Can the fabric covers protect plants during the winter?

 Frost Protek® frost covers are designed to protect crops and plants during the growing season.
 They're ideal whenever there is live foliage on your plants.
 If you're in an area with a year-round growing season, such as Florida or California, our frost covers are an essential gardening tool to protect tender plants from periodic frost.

 In most climates, perennials do not need protection from the elements in the winter while they are dormant.
 Remove frost covers once foliage has died back to ensure those bare branches don't puncture or tear your covers.
 You can use them again next growing season once foliage starts to form.
 Using them in the spring will insulate sensitive plants and young leaves from light frost and cold air.
 Many of our customers use them in the spring to create a greenhouse effect.
 Our row covers are ideal for early planting, and our garden bed covers offer protection to mini hoop houses .

 How do the fabric covers protect plants from wind?

 Our frost covers shelter foliage and blossoms during strong wind and help prevent breakage.
 This is particularly helpful for hanging baskets and flowering vines, or when transporting delicate plants.
 The covers are not designed for use against wind in colder climates over an entire winter.
 However, in most climates, perennials do not need protection from the elements while they are dormant.